ringcentral/rc-unified-crm-extension/docs/developers/interfaces/createContact.md

 # createContact

 This interface is invoked whenever a new contact needs to be created in the target CRM.
-This happens when a user of the Unified CRM Chrome extension has elected to create a "placeholder contact."
+This happens when a user of App Connect has elected to create a "placeholder contact."

 This function is to create a placeholder contact, ONLY in the following case:
 * User adds a new call/message log against a number with no matched contact.
 In another words, create placeholder contact is tied to call/message logging action